Jack Suwinski Player Props: Pirates vs. Dodgers

-On Tuesday, Jack Suwinski (on the back of going 1-for-2 with a double and an RBI) and the Pittsburgh Pirates play the Los Angeles Dodgers, whose starting pitcher will be Noah Syndergaard.
+On Wednesday, Jack Suwinski (.379 batting average in his past 10 games, with four doubles, four home runs, seven walks and eight RBI) and the Pittsburgh Pirates play the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
 First pitch is at 6:35 PM ET.

-In his last game, he went 1-for-2 with a double and an RBI against the Reds.
+In his most recent game, he strung together two hits (going 2-for-5 with a double) against the Dodgers.

 Jack Suwinski Game Info & Props vs. the Dodgers